No items found.

 Recording anywhere with Riverside

 Riverside is the ideal addition to your home video studio.
 It’s a browser-based, high-quality recording and editing platform that lets you create stellar audio and video wherever you are.
-Our mobile app makes it easy to transition from filming in your home studio to on the go, and you can include up to 7 remote guests in your videos.
+Our mobile app makes it easy to transition from filming in your home studio to on the go, and you can include up to 10 remote participants in your videos.
 Plus, with a whole suite of easy-to-use editing features, you won’t need any other software to start producing professional quality videos.

 Recording on Riverside from a home video studio